 Mansour Group does not have a written anti-discrimination policy, but we have no gender biases whatsoever with regards to salaries, promotions, or any other aspect.
-However, there are a significantly larger number of males than females across our companies, which is something we are looking to address in the future.
+However, there are a significantly larger number of males than females across our companies, due to the fact that the main bulk of our employees work in the distribution field.
+This is something we are looking to address in the future.
 The below table shows gender distribution figures across a number of our companies:

-Company Number of Males Number of Females Percentage of Males Percentage of Females Mansour International Distribution 898 76 92% 8% Mansour Trading and Distribution 934 67 93% 7% Seclam 182 4 98% 2% Hayat 169 3 98% 2% Freezone 42 0 100% 0%
+COMPANY NUMBER OF MALES NUMBER OF FEMALES PERCENTAGE OF MALES PERCENTAGE OF FEMALES Mansour International Distribution 898 76 92% 8% Mansour Trading and Distribution 934 67 93% 7% Seclam 182 4 98% 2% Hayat 169 3 98% 2% Freezone 42 0 100% 0%